INTRODUCTION TO BUYING WOODWORKING MALLETS AND HAMMERS

 By Joshua Farnsworth

-Mallets and hammers aren’t as exciting as most of the other tools in this buying guide.
-But they are necessary, and there are some tips that you should know before you buy them.
-Below you’ll see which whacking devices you’ll need and when…just don’t use the wrong whacking tool to whack your tools, or you may need to buy new tools!
+Looking for a wood mallet or wood hammer isn’t quite as exciting as most of the other tools in this buying guide, but they are necessary, and there are some tips that you should know before you buy any wood mallet or wood hammer.
+Below you’ll see which whacking devices you’ll need and when.
+Just don’t use the wrong whacking tool to whack your tools, or you may need to buy new woodworking hand tools!

 A. Urgent Mallets & Hammers (Make or Buy These First)